toby1984/classfilescanner/README.md

 files, determine the JDK version they require (and whether the class uses JDK preview features) as well as optionally enforce minimum/maximum constraints that must be met by all .class file.

+- recursively scans nested archives
+- handles multi-version JARs properly (versions not matching the requirements will be ignored)

 ![Screenshot](https://github.com/toby1984/classfilescanner/blob/master/screenshot.png)

 # Building